no2fpga/no2e1/doc/mem-map.md

 ### RX BD Status (Read Only, addr `(N*4) + 1`)

-Read from the location retrieve a buffer descriptor that has been filled with a multiframe by the E1 core.
+Reads from the location retrieve a buffer descriptor that has been filled with a multiframe by the E1 core.

 ```